What is Microfilm:

 If you are aware of the risks and are ready to safeguard these historical records, contact Western Integrated Systems to get the conversation started.

 We are offering a free evaluation of your conversion project, which includes analyzing samples and creating a custom quote for your environment.
-Contact must be made before 04/31/2022 to qualify for this offer.
 Please limit samples to (10) pieces of microfiche or (1) roll of microfilm.